 Cheryl Rickman (UK)

 Cheryl Rickman is an author/ghostwriter and"flourisher".
 Her practical books, workshops and e-courses empower people to enjoy and appreciate life more, boost well-being and resilience, pursue their purpose and reach their potential.
 Cheryl's latest book, The Flourish Handbook, is a practical guide on how to flourish and make the most of life; packed with worksheets, guidance, to-do lists and planners to help people find their forte, boost their positivity and bolster their resilience, mindfulness and gratitude.
 Drawing on extensive research and her own methods of coping with adversity and staying positive, The Flourish Handbook is based on the five pillars of well-being as coined by leading positive psychologists: positive emotion, engagement, supportive relationships, meaning, and achievement.
 Cheryl has founded four home-run businesses over the past 15 years.
 Her first book, The Small Business Start-Up Workbook, published in 2005, has a Foreword written by Dame Anita Roddick.
 Today, alongside writing books, Cheryl continues to run WiBBLE and Flourish.
 Follow Cheryl on Twitter @theflourishers.
 Learn more about flourishing and well-being here: http://www.FlourishHandbook.com

 Anna Schmidt (Germany/UK)

-Anna is originally from Berlin, Germany.
+Anna is based in Berlin, Germany.
 She recently successfully completed her Bachelors in Peace Studies and Development at the University of Bradford.
 Her studies inspired her to reflect more intensely on wellbeing, and in particular on the connection between Permaculture and wellbeing.
 She decided to become a Wellbeing Ambassador because she finds it a great way to share stories, which are relevant to our lives, and to connect with other people who are passionate about wellbeing.
-She also finds it a great way to practise a range of skills, which helped her to prepare for her newly gained role as Strategic Communications Coordinator at the Permaculture Association.
+She also finds it a great way to practise a range of skills, which helped her to prepare for her role as Strategic Communications Coordinator at the Permaculture Association.

 Tabata Marchetti Villares (Brazil)